top of page

 HOW DO I KNOW IF I NEED COUPLES THERAPY?

-WHAT TYPES OF COUPLES DO YOU WORK WITH?
+WHAT TYPES OF COUPLES DOES DR. WILDEY WORK WITH?

-ARE YOU SIMPLY GOING TO TELL US WHO IS “RIGHT” AND WHO IS “WRONG?”
+WILL DR. WILDEY TELL US WHO IS "RIGHT" AND WHO IS "WRONG"?

-No. As your therapist, I will work on hearing both partner's viewpoints and validating and empathizing with your feelings.
-My job is not to take sides or place blame on one partner versus the other, even in cases where one partner might have done something that violated the trust of the other (e.g., had an affair).
+No. Dr. Wildey works to understand both partner's viewpoints, and she will validate and empathize with both partners.
+The job of a couples therapist is not to take sides or place blame on one partner versus the other, even in cases where one partner might have done something that violated the trust of the other (e.g., had an affair).

 WHAT CAN I EXPECT IN THE FIRST SESSION?

-In the first session (and typically the first few sessions), I will walk you through the process of therapy, gather a significant amount of background information on your relationship as well as each individual’s own life, and we will work to determine your goals for treatment.
+In the first session (and typically the first few sessions), Dr. Wildey will discuss the process of therapy, gather a significant amount of background information on the relationship as well as each individual’s own life, and goals for treatment will be established.

 WHAT IS A TYPICAL SESSION LIKE?

 A typical session can depend on the needs and goals for each couple.
-Sometimes there may be a specific agenda or issues/progress/homework to discuss, and other times we may spend the entire session focusing on core emotions or something that requires additional processing.
-Active participation and collaboration are important to increase your chance for improvement.
+Sometimes there may be a specific agenda or issues/progress/homework to discuss, and other times the entire session may focus on core emotions or something that requires additional processing.
+Active participation and collaboration are important to increase chances of improvement.
 There may be some homework/activities that are assigned for future sessions or simply things to work on before the next session.
-We will generally start sessions with billing and scheduling future appointments, and I will normally briefly check in on how things have been since we last met to see if there have been any significant changes.
+Generally, a brief check in will occur at the start of a session to assess for any significant changes since the last session, and billing and scheduling will be discussed at the end of the session.

 HOW OFTEN WILL I NEED TO SCHEDULE SESSIONS?